A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 6. Turn the Marketing Strategy Into a Plan

-General contractors often start with the Awareness stage because it’s the first step of the customer journey.
-However, focusing on the Considering and Purchasing stage clients first is much more effective since these people are already looking for designers and are most primed to buy.
+Construction companies often start with the Awareness stage because it’s the first step of the customer journey.
+However, focusing on the Considering and Purchasing stage clients first is much more effective since these people are already looking for ideal-fit companies and are most primed to buy.

 Then, you can work backward to create an action plan for your marketing.